Family History and Depression

-There is good evidence that people with family history of mental illness like depression are more likely to also have depression.
+There is good evidence that people with a family history of mental illness like depression are more likely to also have depression.
 This supports the nature side of the argument.
 On the other hand, people with depression can come from families without any mental health problems.
 These people’s symptoms may have been triggered by environmental cues like a poor childhood, a traumatic event or another negative experience.
 This supports the nurture view.

 The Good News